mbcalles/Rasterize-Polylines/README.md

   ![My image](imgs/vancouver_bikelane_raster.jpg)

-After running "rasterize_lines" the data have been converted to raster format.
-Each individual grid cell is assigned the the sum of the length of separated bike lanes within a 100m of its centroid.
+After running "rasterize_lines" the data have been converted to raster gride with a 100m spatial resolution.
+Each individual grid cell is assigned the the sum of the length of separated bike lanes within 300m of its centroid.